 Most attractions are within walking distance of the train station, but if you plan on taking a sightseeing tour or visiting the Hida no Sato or Matsuri no Mori museums, the Takayama Hida Bus Center is a mere 10-minute walk from the town center.

-Things to do in and around Takayama
+Things to do around Takayama

 Takayama offers a taste of the Japanese culture of yesterday and today.
 The area holds plenty of indulgences for the avid sightseer – green fields dotted with rustic farmhouses, Japanese gardens, shrines, temples, castle ruins, and well preserved historic buildings, such as Edo period houses and samurai dwellings.
 The old town can be toured by rickshaws called jinrikisha.